Yoga Instructors

 She also released an album “The Journey Om” under the name Heather Anjali as a reminder of how no matter where we go in life or in our yoga practice we are already home.

+Catherine has been a yoga student for 15 years and teacher for 10.
+She received her 200hr certification in Thailand in 2013, and continued to study and teach internationally mostly throughout Southeast Asia for 4 years.
+She learned from various international teachers and taught classes, workshops, and retreats for students from around the world.
+This experience has forever informed her life and teaching.
 Catherine’s authentic, from-the-heart blend of spiritual and practical teachings safely invites you to dive deep into your being.
-In her classes, you’ll be met where you’re at with mindful, breath-centered practices.
-She’s passionate about holding space for others, as she knows yoga can be a path to wellness and wholeness, healing andtransformation.
+In her classes, you’ll be met where you’re at with mindful alignment and breath-centered practices.
+She’s passionate about holding space for your self-study as she knows yoga to be a path to self-love, wellness and wholeness, healing and transformation.

 Outside of practicing yoga, I enjoy spending time with my family and friends, my cat Benito, baking, and working on my "greenish thumb".
 I am currently in a PhD program with a focus on teaching Spanish and learning how we process language."